Sage Privacy Policy

 • Providing you a different level or quality of goods or services.

 Other California Privacy Rights.
 California Civil Code Section 1798.83 permits California residents who have provided personally identifiable information to us or our third-party advertisers and marketing partners, if any, to request certain information regarding our disclosure of personally identifiable information to third parties for direct marketing purposes.
-To make such a request, please contact us at privacy@sagetruckdrivingschools.com.
+We do not share information we collect about you with parties other than our parent company, IEC Corporation, for its direct marketing purposes.

 CHANGES TO THIS PRIVACY NOTICE

-Sage Truck Driving Schools may modify or update this Policy from time to time.
+Sage may modify or update this Policy from time to time.
 We encourage you to revisit this page often to remain fully informed of our Policy or you can contact us at any time to obtain the latest copy of this Policy.

 QUESTIONS ABOUT THIS POLICY